yuechen-li-dev/Margaret/primer/vulkan-primer.md

   - Re-encoding the entire Vulkan object model in custom wrappers for prestige.
   - Per-feature mini-frameworks with their own descriptor, upload, or synchronization rules.
   - Copy-pasted tutorial code without repository-specific ownership and lifetime adaptation.
-  - "Just make it work" synchronization patches with no clear policy.
+  - Just make it work synchronization patches with no clear policy.
   - Extension and feature usage without a repository-level reason.
+  - Letting resource creation patterns drift slightly from subsystem to subsystem until no one owns the real policy.
+  - Backend helpers whose real job is unclear because they blend creation, submission, synchronization, and destruction.

 restricted:
   - Raw Vulkan handles outside approved backend layers are restricted.